-Single location in the municipality of Walluf in the German Rheingau wine growing region.
-At the foot of the hill are old mills, in which in former times fabrics were tumbled into felt.
-This is where the name comes from.
-The southwest-facing vineyards are situated on the southern slopes of the Taunus foothills at an altitude of 120 to 150 metres above sea level with a gradient of 10 to 20% and comprise 19 hectares of vineyards.
-The rock-poor soils consist of loess loam on a gravelly subsoil with a high proportion of fine soil.
-The hillside location protects the vines from cold winds from the Taunus Mountains.
+single vineyard in the municipality of Walluf in the German wine-growing region of Rheingau.
+At the foot are old mills where fabrics used to be milled into felt.
+This is also where the name comes from.
+The southwest-facing vineyards are situated on the southern slopes of the Taunus foothills at an altitude of 120 to 150 metres above sea level with a slope of 10 to 20% and cover 19 hectares of vineyards.
+The low-stone soils consist of loess loam on gravelly subsoil with a high proportion of fine earth.
+The slope protects the vines from cold winds from the Taunus.
 The proximity to the Rhine provides an ideal climate.
-The Riesling and Spätburgunder(Pinot Noir) varieties in particular are cultivated here.
-The Becker Hans-Josef and Toni Jost Hahnenhof wineries, for example, have a share in the site.
+The Riesling and Pinot Noir varieties are cultivated here.
+The Becker Hans-Josef and Toni Jost Hahnenhof wineries, for example, have shares in the site.